sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/XqeRb6Mc4Co?autoplay=0&amp;cc_load_policy=0&amp;start=0&amp;end=0&amp;loop=0&amp;controls=1&amp;modestbranding=0&amp;rel=0" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" frameborder="0"></iframe>
 </div>

-The Sourcegraph developer team is prototyping code insights to help you answer questions about your code.
-Code insights uses Sourcegraph search results to understand changes to your codebase over time, or to understand current utilization of an API, language, and more.
+The Sourcegraph team is prototyping code insights to help you answer high-level questions about your code.
+Code insights can use Sourcegraph search, code intelligence or even external services to give you the information **you** care about.
 Example insights include:

    * [Code smells](https://martinfowler.com/bliki/CodeSmell.html) over time
-   * Languages used at the organization
+   * Languages and technologies used at your organization
    * Library adoption
    * Test coverage over time
    * Tracking a migration
    * Security anti-patterns

-We are excited to hear about the big questions you have about your code base!
-Share them with us in this [code insights survey](https://forms.gle/yipcyJezGxwmFSZc9) or email us at [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com).
+We would love to learn the big questions you have about your code base!
+Share them with us in this [quick code insights survey](https://forms.gle/yipcyJezGxwmFSZc9) or email us at [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com).

 ## Sourcegraph developer features